NYC Topographical Bureau

 - The Bureau does not issue building permits — survey documents are a prerequisite for DOB filings, but DOB handles the actual permitting.

-- Processing times vary significantly between boroughs and can range from days to weeks depending on complexity.
+- Processing times vary significantly between boroughs and can range from days to several weeks depending on complexity and staffing.

-- The Bureau's records may contain historical discrepancies, especially for older properties, requiring additional research to resolve.
+- The Bureau's records may contain historical discrepancies, especially for older properties, requiring additional research and affidavits to resolve.

 How BVS Works with the Topographical Bureau